Engagement Analytics

 Above the chart you'll find:

-- Total page views in the selected window
+- Total Sessions in the selected window

 - Average value of the chosen engagement metric